Ainis: Geography

 Ainis is located in the upper Spercheios valley, bordering with Dolopia in the west, Oitaia in the south, Malis in the east and Achaia Phthiotis in the north.
 The exact borders with Oitaia and Malis have never been established.
 The river Spercheios flows through the region on its way down to the Maliac Gulf, and is joined in Ainis by its chief tributary the Inachos.
 The area is limited to the north by the Othrys mountains, and to the west by a spur of the Pindus mountains, with the peak of Tymphrestus visible from most of the region.
 To the south lie the peaks of Mount Goulinas and Mount Oiti, separated by the river Inachos.

 Most of Ainis consists today of a fertile river plain; whether this was the case during Antiquity does however remain uncertain.
 As with Greece in general, there is some seismic activity with hot springs close to the village of Platystomo.
 After the introduction of modern heating, the previously bald foothills of the surrounding mountains are now covered with dense thickets of ivy and prickly pear.

 History

+A silver coin inscribed ΑΙΝΙΑΝΩΝ, "of the Ainianes" (Ainianians), on the reverse, with Phemios poised to shoot his sling and two spears propped against his braced right thigh.
+On the obverse, Athena wears a highly ornamented Attic helmet.

 Plutarch writes (Quest.
 Graec.
 12) that the Ainianians were once expelled from Thessaly by the Lapiths to wander the Greek peninsula until they finally settled in the upper Valley of Spercheios.
 According to Plutarch, when the Ainianians finally settled in what would become Ainis, the land was already occupied by the Inachians and the Achaeans.
-Phemios, king of the Ainianians, however, killed Hyparochos king of the Inachians with a stone while the latter had his head turned, thus winning the region for his people.
+Phemios, king of the Ainianians, killed Hyparochos. king of the Inachians. with a stone while the latter had his head turned, thus winning the region for his people.

-The Ainianians struck coins in Hypata with the head of Zeus on the obverse and the legendary king Phemios on the reverse.
+The Ainianians struck coins in Hypata with the head of Athena on the obverse and the legendary king Phemios on the reverse.